 There are over 600 varieties of LMS today – so where do you even begin to choose the right one?
 We know it can get complicated pretty quickly.
 If you want a successful implementation, we recommend you read this e-book, The Skeptic’s Guide to LMS.

 One of the benefits of the SaaS model is the ability to have 24/7 access to information.
-Because it is hosted on the web without pesky software, it is simple and scalable – and always available.
-The best way to have widespread training is to offer a system with widespread capability.
+Because there is no need to download and install software, it is simple and scalable – and always available.
+The best way to have widespread training is to offer a system with broad capability.

 Aside from the two main types of hosting platforms, what else can you do to narrow down your search for the right system?
 Look at its features!